lunayuehuang/MSE544-HyperDrive/README.md

 Once you have completed your experiment, you can go to ML studio and choose your experiment and choose a completed run to see evaluate the results as shown
 <img src="./images/Evaluation2.png" style="height: 90%; width: 90%;"/>

-By clicking the child run you can see all the child run that have been run in the experiment.
-You can compare each run's MAE and use tags to see the hyperparameters that were used in each child run.
+By clicking the Trials you can see all the trials that have been run in the experiment.
+You can compare each run's MAE and use tags to see the hyperparameters that were used in each trial.

 <img src="./images/Evaluation3.png" style="height: 90%; width: 90%;"/>

-By click the link to the "Best child run" from the summary page, you can see the results of the best performed child run.
+By click the link to the "Best trial" from the summary page, you can see the results of the best performed trial.

 <img src="./images/Evaluation2.5.png" style="height: 90%; width: 90%;"/>